hashicorp/field-workshops-consul/instruqt-tracks/multi-cloud-service-networking-with-consul/14-provision-consul-terminating-gateways/assignment.md

 You can monitor provisioning with the below commands: <br>

-* AWS CTS - `ssh ubuntu@$(terraform output -state /root/terraform/cts/terraform.tfstate aws_cts_public_ip) 'tail -f /var/log/cloud-init-output.log'`
 * AWS TGW - `ssh ubuntu@$(terraform output -state /root/terraform/tgw/terraform.tfstate aws_tgw_public_ip) 'tail -f /var/log/cloud-init-output.log'`
 * Azure TGW - `ssh ubuntu@$(terraform output -state /root/terraform/tgw/terraform.tfstate azure_tgw_public_ip) 'tail -f /var/log/cloud-init-output.log'`

-CTS & TGW services are healthy in the catalog. <br>
+TGW services are healthy in the catalog. <br>

 ```
 consul catalog services -datacenter=aws-us-east-1
 consul catalog services -datacenter=azure-west-us-2
 ```

-You can also see that the AWS SG was updated.
+Finally, just like CTS auto configured the ESM details to the elasticache service's ingress security group rules, CTS will do the same for the terminating gateways in AWS that were just deployed.
+This is so the data plane reachability is available via these Terminating gateways to the elasticache services <br>

+Run the following command to check if that is indeed the case <br>

 ```
 aws ec2 describe-security-groups --filter Name="group-id",Values="$(terraform output -state /root/terraform/cache-services/terraform.tfstate elasticache_sg)"
 ```
+You should now see an additional address added, and that is the IP address of the TGW in AWS that was just provisioned. <br>

+This is the power of Consul-Terraform-Sync. <br>

 In future assignments you will route traffic to Vault, Redis, and Postgres leveraging the TGW in AWS & Azure.